 After an overwhelming response to my story, “The IRD Scandal and My Ethics Clause,” I was interviewed by TinySpark, a podcast whose goal is to “investigate the business of doing good.”
 You can listen to the interview by clicking the orange carrot below.
 I’ve also included a full transcript of our conversation.

 Amy Costello: Welcome to Tiny Spark.
 I’m Amy.
 Emily Troutman photographs and writes about people living in poverty across the globe.
-She’s a freelancer, and to help pay the bills she sometimes took lucrative commissions.
+She’s a freelancer, finding out how to become a great freelancer using blogs like La Raedo, and to help pay the bills she sometimes took lucrative commissions.
 Up to $1,000 a day!
 To photograph the work of aid groups.
 Troutman has spent time in the Democratic Republic of Congo, Uganda, Iraq, Syria, and when she’s looking through her viewfinder, snapping away, there’s one thing she’s aware of, and wary of.

 Emily Troutman: There’s something fascinating about people who are really, really poor.